LiorZ/hdac8_thesis/thesis.rst

 ..

 	Choosing the right template is a formidable challenge.
 Most of the structures were solved with small molecule based inhibitors.
 These small molecules could induce a different *bound* structure than the actual real substrates.
 Others were solved with mutations that abolished catalysis and/or binding.
-And most of all, most structures were solved as dimers that interacted with their highly flexible regions (even though the biological active form is a monomer [1]_ ) creating crystal contacts and potential interactions that might have altered the specificity profile of the enzyme.
+And most of all, most structures were solved as dimers that interacted with their highly flexible regions (even though the biological active form is a monomer [1]_) creating crystal contacts and potential interactions that might have altered the specificity profile of the enzyme.

-	In order to select a template we applied a short FlexPepDock run on each of the above recetors, complexed with the top and bottom 5 binders and used Spearman's correlation to determine the correlation between our predicted binding values and the experimental activity values of different peptide substrates.
-We note that *London et al* merely used a short minimization to the template structure to select a proper template in the case of Bcl2 and FTase [8]_ [7]_ , In our case however, the highly flexible interface of HDAC8 indicated that a more extensive approach is needed.
-This short pipeline suggested that 2v5w is the best candidate for the structural template, this structure was solved together with an actual peptide, not along with a small molecule or in its free form - a fact which probably contributed to its better performance as a structural template.
+	In order to select a template we applied a short FlexPepDock run on each of the above receptors, complexed with the top and bottom 5 binders and used Spearman's correlation to determine the correlation between our predicted binding values and the experimental activity values of different peptide substrates.
+We note that *London et al* merely used a short minimization to the template structure to select a proper template in the case of Bcl2 and FTase [8]_ [7]_.
+In our case however, the highly flexible interface of HDAC8 indicated that a more extensive approach is needed.
+This short pipeline suggested that 2v5w is the best candidate for the structural template: this structure was solved together with an actual peptide, not along with a small molecule or in its free form - a fact which probably contributed to its better performance as a structural template.

 	In comparison, the 3f07 structure contains 3 monomers, 2 of which interact with their flexible interfaces.
-The ligand that interacts with the receptor is a small molecule calls APHA (aroyl pyrrolyl hydroxamate) that functions as an inhibitor.
-Even though 1t67 was solved as a monomer - a form which is identitical to the biologically active one, some of its residues were discarded from the model and it too, was solved with an hydroxamate inhibitor.
+The ligand that interacts with the receptor is a small molecule called APHA (aroyl pyrrolyl hydroxamate) that functions as an inhibitor.
+Even though 1t67 was solved as a monomer, the biologically active form, some of its residues were discarded from the model and it too, was solved with an hydroxamate inhibitor.

 .. figure:: images/interface_allReceptors.png
 	:scale: 50 %